elastic/detection-rules/README.md

 ...
 ```

-Note: The `kibana` and `kql` packages are not available on PyPI and must be installed from the `lib` directory.
+Note: The `kibana` and `kql` packages are unavailable on PyPI and must be installed from the `lib` directory.

 ```console